R-sany/LLM-based-Firefox-add-ons-discovery-ChatBot-/Certificates/readme.md

-## This folders holds the certificates of
+## This folders holds the certificates

-Md Rabius Sany Apu
-Electrical and Electronics Engineer